juniyasyos/template-filament-project/README.md

- # 🚀 Laravel Filament Template — Siimut Starter
+ # 🚀 Laravel Filament Template — Panel Starter

  Make beautiful admin panels fast.
 This project is a modern Laravel + Filament v4 starter with a sleek, customizable theme and sensible defaults — perfect as your next project template or a base to build internal tools.